EmuELEC/gptokeyb/README.md

 ```

 ##### Capitals
-By default Interactive Text Entry mode will start with `A` as the first letter and immediately after a space, and `a` otherwise, unless environment variable `TEXTINPUTNOAUTOCAPITALS = "Y"` is set, whereby all letters will start as `a`.
+By default Interactive Text Entry mode will start with `A` as the first letter and immediately after a space, and `a` otherwise, unless environment variable `TEXTINPUTNOAUTOCAPITALS="Y"` is set, whereby all letters will start as `a`.

 ##### Symbols
-By default Interactive Text Entry mode includes only a limited number of symbols "[space] . , - _ ( )", and a full set of symbols is included with environment variable `TEXTINPUTADDEXTRASYMBOLS = "Y"`.
+By default Interactive Text Entry mode includes only a limited number of symbols "[space] . , - _ ( )", and a full set of symbols is included with environment variable `TEXTINPUTADDEXTRASYMBOLS="Y"`.

 ##### Exiting mode
 Interactive Text Entry relies on the game providing a text prompt and sends key strokes to add and change characters, so it is only useful in these situations.
 Interactive Text Entry is automatically exited when either `SELECT`, `HOTKEY` or `START` are pressed, to minimise issues by accidentally triggering this mode.